CarloDiCastelnuovo/SC-exam/README.md

 that will give us **4 passed** as result.

 ###### About time
-For a 3500 long DataFrame with 2 columns of data the program takes 30 second to print the whole set of subplots.
+For a 1000 long DataFrame like the one in the Example.py file the programm takes about 15 seconds to print the 6 subplots.